A cool-season vegetable prized for it’s flavorful flower buds.

 The amazing artichoke offers a superb nutty flavor and several health benefits.
 Tender globes are packed with vitamins C and K, minerals and dietary fiber.
 Artichokes are also on the USDA’s list of top anti-oxidant foods.

 Fact: Castroville, California is known as the “Artichoke Center of the World” and celebrates an annual festival for the vegetable.
-In 1947 Marilyn Monroe was crowned Castroville’s first Artichoke Queen in 1947.
+Marilyn Monroe was crowned Castroville’s first Artichoke Queen in 1947.

 Each spring, mix organic compost into your growing area (see How to Prepare Garden Soil for Planting).
 Artichokes require sandy, fast draining soil and cool temperatures to thrive.
 They need regular water for an ample harvest, but if you just like the look of the plant and don’t want the thistles for your table, they will survive on very little water.
 Artichokes are susceptible to freezing and do best where the temperature remains constant year round.